 Finances.
 They’re not the most exciting things to talk about with your partner.
 People will try to hide the conversation about money, putting off talking about debt, spending, goals, and budgets until the last possible moment (or, until you need to apply for a loan together and all the skeletons come out of the closet).

-We’d rather talk about our plans for the weekend, where we want to go, our dreams, or just about anything else.
-But money is what keeps the world going, and we need to talk about it, especially with the person who knows us and our futures the best.
+We’d rather discuss our plans for the weekend, where we want to go, our dreams, or anything else.
+But the money keeps the world going, and we need to talk about it, especially with the person who knows us and our futures the best.

-She also says that if you look at the next month, you can make a plan and budget that are right for that month.
+She also says that if you look at the next month, you can make the right plan and budget.
 For example, June and December may look different.
-If you both want to keep track of your spending throughout the month, you can plan a mini-check-in for the 15th to see if the budget is working or if it needs to be changed because of unexpected costs.
+If you both want to keep track of your spending throughout the month, you can plan a mini-check-in for the 15th to see if the budget is working or needs to be changed because of unexpected costs.

 - Make a plan.

 So, what goes on at these meetings every month?
-First of all, you don’t want to show up to your monthly meeting about money and find some surprises.
-So, plan ahead.
+First, you don’t want to attend your monthly meeting about money and find some surprises.
+So, plan.
 Look at your bills, what you’ve spent, and how your investments are doing a few days before you need to pay them.
-If there is something that could upset your partner, tell them ahead of time so they can plan how to handle it.
-Then, you can talk about it in a calm way during the meeting.
+If something could upset your partner, tell them ahead so they can plan how to handle it.
+Then, you can talk about it calmly during the meeting.

 - Have one partner take charge of the meeting.

 One person may naturally want to run these meetings, but if neither person is excited about money, you can take turns running the meeting, taking notes, and assigning action items.